pypa/build/docs/index.rst

 build
 *****

-A simple, correct :pep:`517` package builder.
+A simple, correct :pep:`517` build frontend.

 build will invoke the :pep:`517` hooks to build a distribution package.
 It is a simple build tool and does not perform any dependency management.